Gradice/Gradice/README.md

 - 👋 Hi, I’m @Gradice
 - 👀 I’m interested in Web Development, Ui/Ux Design, A.I and Digital Marketing.
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Javascript and React.js
 - 💞️ I’m looking to collaborate on projects relating to my areas of interest
 - 📫 How to reach me @ekwenemchidera@gmail.com